 Apriorians are people who love the word of God.
 Yet we believe there is a war between those with faith and those who live in the flesh.
 We believe this war is waged on three fronts, the economic, political and ecumenical.
 Man did not create truth for the truth is higher than humankind.
 The source of truth is by definition, God

-Our mission statements, vision statement, purpose statement.
+Our mission statement, vision statement, and purpose statement.

 Apriorian subscribes to nine articles of faith.